 Last up on our list of highlights is the Salon du Glacier – a bright rotunda loaded with paintings and sculptures that pay tribute to the celebrities of those days.

 Oh, and there’s one more thing.
-It is widely known that honey is harvested from bees grown in the roof of the Palais Garnier – of all places!
+It is widely known that honey is harvested from bees grown on the roof of the Palais Garnier – of all places!
 Over 300 kg of honey are produced every year and you can buy some in the gift shop as you exit.

 What can I say?
 Visiting the Palais Garnier was definitely one of my top Paris highlights.
 This is by far, the nicest building I’ve visited in Paris and perhaps in my entire travel history.
-The amount of details, the gold and sheer size – among so many other things, just challenge your senses in a way that you rarely experience (when not eating, of course).
-I was a little disappointed that you couldn’t actually go inside the auditorium and I would loved to see a performance here – but hey, you can’t have everything.
+The amount of details, the gold, and sheer size – among so many other things, just challenge your senses in a way that you rarely experience (when not eating, of course).
+I was a little disappointed that you couldn’t actually go inside the auditorium and I would love to see a performance here – but hey, you can’t have everything.
 I am happy I opted in for the audio tour as I wouldn’t be able to bring you this post without it.